hull-graveyard/clouseau/README.md

 > Tracks that your app as a whole works as you expect it.
 >
-> The piece of cake that was missingin your integration testing strategy!
+> The piece of cake that was missing in your integration testing strategy!

 ![Clouseau](clouseau.png)